IBM/watson-document-co-relation/USECASES.md

 A text can contain entities and relations.
 For example the text can talk about - people, locations, etc and the relationships between them.
 In such cases, the entities and relations are extracted from text content across all the documents.
 A graph is built using all the extracted entities and relations.
 When entities repeat between documents, the text content is automatically correlated across documents.

 In this pattern, the Watson Natural Language output is augmented with the rules based approach described.
-There are requirements where we are interested in extracting specific relations in our text content and they are known.
+There can be requirements where we are interested in extracting specific *known* relations in our text content.
+An example - Extract all `educatedAt` relations in the documents.
 In addition, there could be no documents available for training.
-In such cases, using a rules based approach of extracting relations between entities is preferred and is demonstrated in this code pattern.
+In such cases, using a rules based approach of extracting relations between entities could be preferred and is demonstrated in this code pattern.

 - **Text similarity between text content across documents**